 If this does not work, you can press the power button for more than four seconds.
 This will shut down the computer.
 This operation may result in loss of data.

 If you want to shut down the computer for a short period only, you can save power by using the Standby mode.
-Go to the Start menu, select Shut Down..., and then click on Stand By from the drop-down list of the Shut Down Windows dialog box.
+Go to the Start menu, select Turn Off Computer, and then click on Stand By.